-The Honors Program provides a special opportunity through independent study for the intellectual stimulation and development of superior students.
-Students are encouraged to explore possible topics in the junior year.
+The Honors Program provides a special opportunity through independent study for the intellectual stimulation and development of students who are motivated to work on a large project of their own.
+Students are encouraged to explore possible topics during their junior year.
 The best way to do this is to discuss potential areas of interest or specific topics with individual faculty members.
-We strongly recommend that the student and supervising faculty member agree on a topic before the student leaves for the summer.
+We strongly recommend that the student and supervising faculty member agree on a topic before the student leaves for the summer following their junior year.

 Eligibility for the economics honors program is contingent upon: 1) a minimum 3.2 cumulative grade point average, or a minimum 3.2 grade point average for the junior year; 2) a 3.5 cumulative grade point average in economics or special permission of the Economics Honors Committee.
 All averages are computed at the end of the junior year.